TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 showAsideToc: true
 ---

-The `yb-ctl` utility, located in the bin directory of YugabyteDB home, provides a simple command line interface for administering local clusters used for development and learning.
+The `yb-ctl` utility, located in the bin directory of ZNbaseDB home, provides a simple command line interface for administering local clusters used for development and learning.
 It invokes the [`yb-tserver`](../../reference/configuration/yb-tserver/) and [`yb-master`](../../reference/configuration/yb-master/) servers to perform the necessary orchestration.

 {{< note title="Note" >}}

 - yb-ctl is meant for managing local clusters only.
-This means that a single host machine like a local laptop is used to simulate YugabyteDB clusters even though the YugabyteDB cluster can have 3 nodes or more.
+This means that a single host machine like a local laptop is used to simulate ZNbaseDB clusters even though the ZNbaseDB cluster can have 3 nodes or more.
 For creating multi-host clusters, follow the instructions in the [Deploy](../../deploy/) section.

 - yb-ctl can manage a cluster if and only if it was initially created via yb-ctl.
 This means that clusters created through any other means including those in the [Deploy](../../deploy/) section cannot be administered using yb-ctl.